emikohmann/url-shortener/readme.md

 #### URL Shortener

-To run this project in your computer, edit `load_env.sh` and run:
+To run this project in your computer, edit `src/api/load_env.sh` file and run:

 ```bash
 cd src/api